This crock pot chicken and stuffing is the easiest comfort food you’ll ever make! Toss everything into the slow cooker and let the magic happen!

 Annnnnnyway.
-Let’s forget I said anything and instead talk about this Crock Pot Chicken and Stuffing, which I swear is really good and totally normal and even though I eat weird things sometimes, you can totally trust me.
+Let’s forget I said anything and instead talk about this Crock Pot Chicken and Stuffing, which I swear is really good and totally normal and even though I eat weird things for breakfast sometimes, you can totally trust me.

 You don’t trust me anymore, do you?

-You have some weird food secret that you’ve never shared with the Internet before.
+I’m sure you have some weird food secret that you’ve never shared with the Internet before.
 I dare you to share it in the comments.

 It’ll be like a little support group down there, all of us sharing our weirdness and coming together to stop the hate.

 So, back to this slow cooker chicken and stuffing.
 It’s pure comfort food and it’s tossed together in a flash.
 Tastes like Thanksgiving dinner without all the work!